fudgieboy/CharterSpectrumTest/README.md

 # CharterSpectrumTest

+Awesome test.
+I love tests like this.
+Building things like this, using React and Node are my expertise.
 I finished this a couple of hours ago, about 1pm est, but had to record and edit a video because I've been accused of heinous things that are false.

 Run using "npm run dev"